2020 AIME II Solutions

 5.

-For each positive integer let be the sum of the digits in the base-four representation of and let be the sum of the digits in the base-eight representation of For example, and Let be the least value of such that the base-sixteen representation of cannot be expressed using only the digits through Find the remainder when is divided by
+For each positive integer let be the sum of the digits in the base-four representation of and let be the sum of the digits in the base-eight representation of For example, and the digit sum of is so Let be the least value of such that the base-sixteen representation of cannot be expressed using only the digits through Find the remainder when is divided by

 Solution:

-The base-sixteen representation of needs a digit beyond exactly when So we need the base-eight digit sum of to be at least Checking values in order, every number less than has base-eight digit sum at most while has digit sum Since the least achieving a given base-four digit sum increases with that sum, we want the least with
+The smallest value whose base-sixteen representation uses a digit beyond is Thus we seek the least for which the base-eight digit sum of is Checking possible values of in order, every value less than has base-eight digit sum at most while has digit sum Since the least achieving a given base-four digit sum increases with that sum, we want the least with

 A base-four digit is at most so a digit sum of requires at least digits, and the smallest -digit choice is a leading followed by ten s: